 Preheat the oven to 400° and have ready two baking sheets lined with either parchment paper or a silicone baking mats.
 For the topping, mix together 2 tablespoons granulated sugar, decorative sugar (if using), 1/2 teaspoon of cinnamon, and a pinch of sea salt.
 Set aside until ready to use.

 Add flour, 2 tablespoons granulated sugar, baking powder, 3/4 teaspoon sea salt, and 1/2 teaspoon of cinnamon to the bowl of a stand mixer fitted with a paddle attachment.
 Mix on low speed until evenly combined.
 Add the butter to the stand mixer and continue to mix on medium until the cubes are broken up into pea-sized bits.
+Add the cinnamon chips, if using, and mix once more.
+If you don't have a stand-mixer, see the notes below.

 With floured hands, pat or gently roll out the dough into a rectangle that measures about 11” long and 6” wide.
 Sprinkle the top with the cinnamon-sugar mixture, and pat to adhere to the surface of the dough.